-To check if the model alleviates both the $H_0$ and $S_8$ tensions, we adopted the most commonly used data combination, $\rm CMB+BAO+SN$ (CBS).
-We also considered the $H_0$ and $S_8$ measurements as complements to CBS.
+To verify whether the model alleviates both the $H_0$ and $S_8$ tensions, we adopt the most commonly used data combination, $\rm CMB+BAO+SN$ (CBS).
+We also consider the $H_0$ and $S_8$ measurements as complementary to CBS.
 Note that the redshifts of the galaxies used for measuring $S_8$ are generally less than $1.5$.
-We found that the model relieves the $H_0$ tension to less than $1\sigma$ and also simultaneously relieves the $S_8$ tension, by simply using the CBS data.
-The least $H_0$ and $S_8$ tensions are achieved by using the CBS$+H_0$ and CBS$+H_0+S_8$ data, respectively.
-Though the $S_8$ tension is still slightly greater than $2\sigma$, we show that it is also definitely reduced when the $H_0$ tension is reduced.
-This situation is difficult to appear in other cosmological models.
+We find that the model relieves the $H_0$ tension to less than $1\sigma$ and simultaneously relieves the $S_8$ tension, by simply using the CBS data.
+The lowest $H_0$ and $S_8$ tensions are achieved using the CBS$+H_0$ and CBS$+H_0+S_8$ data, respectively.
+Although the $S_8$ tension is still slightly greater than $2\sigma$, we show that it is definitely reduced when the $H_0$ tension is reduced.
+This situation is difficult to observe in other cosmological models.